 My own relaxation method is gardening because I can lose myself completely in the moment.
 Switching-off doesn’t have to mean lying on the sofa watching soaps.
-The kind of creativity that the WI inspires is hard-wired into our female DNA, women have been doing these things for hundreds of years and getting a chance to explore it is liberating.
+The kind of creativity the Women’s Institute inspires is hard-wired into our female DNA.
+Women have been doing these things for hundreds of years and getting a chance to explore it is liberating.

 Jam and Jerusalem?

 A few press headlines have read ‘its not just jam and Jerusalem’, and of course it’s not, but that is still a big part of who we are.
 My branch started making marmalade this year and we have plans to preserve and pickle our way through the seasons – it will all go to help with fundraising.
 It also fits in nicely with one of our national campaigns against food waste.

-In just a few years our own small institute has developed a range of sub-groups where members meet monthly in one another’s homes to sew, talk about books, make jewellery, sew and there are theatre and exhibition trips, all in addition to the monthly ‘meeting’.
-If loneliness is one of the biggest problems that modern society is facing the Women’s Institute is a great model for a solution.
+In just a few years our small branch has developed a range of sub-groups where members meet monthly in one another’s homes.
+They sew, talk about books, make jewellery, knit and organise theatre, exhibition and walking trips.
+If loneliness is one of the biggest problems that modern society is face the Women’s Institute is providing a model solution.
 Perhaps we need a Men’s Institute too?